 5. What Makes a Multiple Regression Multiple?

 The word "multiple" refers to a regression in which more than one independent variable is used to predict a single dependent variable.
-Many regression analyses incorporate many predictors to capture the complexity of real-world scenarios where an outcome is influenced by multiple factors at once, in contrast to simple regression, which employs only one predictor.
+Many regression analysis incorporate many predictors to capture the complexity of real-world scenarios where an outcome is influenced by multiple factors at once, in contrast to simple regression, which employs only one predictor.
 As a result, the relationships within the data may be understood more thoroughly, considering the cumulative impact of all the factors included.
 Numerous regression is a potent tool for statistical analysis and machine learning applications since it can yield more accurate predictions and insights when innumerable factors are included.

 6. Why Would One Use a Multiple Regression Over a Simple OLS Regression?